wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/210-minute-from-durie-to-brown.md

 ---
+doc_date: '1957-05-16'
+doc_num: 210
+doc_order: 210
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[NLA : MENZIES PAPERS MS4936/21/440, FOLDER 18]'
-title: "210 Minute From Durie To Brown"
+title: Minute From Durie To Brown
-volume: "Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce"
+vol_full_title: 'Volume 19: The Australia Japan Agreement on Commerce, 1950–1959'
-doc_id: 7815
 vol_id: 19
-doc_date: 1957-05-16
+vol_title: 'Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce'
 ---

-# 210 Minute From Durie To Brown

-## 16th May, 1957
+16th May, 1957

 CANBERRA

  **Japanese Trade Agreement** The Cabinet Committee this morning approved with enthusiasm the Trade Agreement proposals and authorised Mr McEwen to convey the Government's response to the Japanese immediately.

 One or two points are still to be rounded off, but no difficulty is expected in reaching agreement on these within the limits approved by the Committee.